These Slow Cooker Caramelized Onions are a delicious way to add savory flavor to food, without the hands-on time of the stove-top method.

 Also, since this recipe is designed specifically to use a slow cooker, you'll want to make sure you have one of those.

 I think a small to medium slow cooker will work.
-I made them successfully in my medium (6.5-quart) slow cooker, but a smaller 4-quart one would work too.
+I made them successfully in my medium (6.5-quart) slow cooker, but a smaller 4-quart one would work too (and it's always helpful to use one that has a timer and auto shut-off).
 Avoid using anything larger than a 7-quart slow cooker, as there would be a greater chance of the onions burning.

 How do you use caramelized onions?